weiclav/KNIME_metanodes/README.md

 ## Do you have a question or wants to get involved?
 The project is maintained by people from several laboratories (see below), but each metanode has 'contact person' who should be contacted first in case of any question.
 You can also [create an issue here](https://github.com/OmicsWorkflows/KNIME_metanodes/issues/new).

-If you want to contribute to the project, contact us at david.potesil@ceitec.muni.cz
+If you want to contribute to the project, contact us at david.potesil@ceitec.muni.cz.

 ### Code of Conduct
 This project and everyone participating in it is governed by the [Code of Conduct](../blob/master/code-of-conduct.md).
 By participating, you are expected to uphold this code.
 Please report any unacceptable behavior.